 The Isle of Skye is one of Scotland’s most famous and well-known destinations.
-With roads full of spectacular landscapes that will make you want to stop every few meters.
+With roads full of spectacular landscapes, you will want to stop every few meters.

-Best things to do in the Isle of Skye in Scotland
+Best Things to Do on the Isle of Skye

-The ideal plan, from my point of view, is to dedicate at least 2 days.
-Believe me we were only there for 1 and the truth is that it felt very short.
+From my point of view, the ideal plan is to dedicate at least 2 days.
+But, believe me, we were only there for 1, and the truth is that it felt very short.

 - Check Out: Road Trip Itinerary: 15 days in Scotland